 - Suitability: All ages and all stages.

-Remuera Music Academy and Albany School of Music are under the same management team.
-Remuera Music Academy was established first in 2013, then Albany School of Music in 2016.
-Our new campus at Albany is a natural consequence following the success in our Remuera campus.
-Our students achieve highly in international examinations and have great success in local music competitions throughout Auckland.
+Remuera Music Academy and Albany School of Music are under the same management team from CHIRON Group New Zealand.
+Remuera Music Academy was established first in 2014, then Albany School of Music in 2016.

-III.
-The initial interview lesson is a free 30-minute session.
-This is a great opportunity for the student to let the us know what their musical goals are and ask us any more questions about enrolment.
-From there, the coordinator and administrator will speak to you about the suitable teachers, available time slots and school policy.
+The Interview is taken with the Department Head or Coordinator.
+This is a great opportunity for the student to let us know what their musical goals are and also ask us any more questions about learning in Chiron.
+From there, the Department Head or Coordinator and our admissions staff will speak to you about the suitable teachers and our offer of place.

 • Grace Liu – Head of School